Para ver el texto en español, ingrese primero en un diario y luego haga clic en el botón tabulador que lee "Translations".

 Where Are They?

-The team worked at the Amundsen-Scott South Pole Station in Antarctica – the southernmost continually inhabited place on the planet.
-The IceCube site is about one kilometer from the South Pole station, which supplies the necessary logistics of food, power, and shelter.
+The team worked at the Amundsen-Scott South Pole Station in Antarctica—the southernmost continually inhabited place on the planet.
+The IceCube site is about one kilometer from the South Pole Station, which supplies the necessary logistics of food, power, and shelter.
 Despite the cold outside, life inside the station is relatively luxurious with comfortable beds, cooked meals, and showers twice a week.
-The South Pole is reached by plane from McMurdo Station on the coast of Antarctica from October through February, after which time temperatures become too low for planes to operate safely.
-Approximately 50 people stay there for the rest of the year, which is known as wintering over.
-IceCube has two to three people dedicated to overseeing the operation of the telescope during this period at the South Pole.
+The South Pole is reached by plane from McMurdo Station on the coast of Antarctica from the end of October through February, after which time temperatures become too low for planes to operate safely.
+About 40 people stay there the rest of the year, which is known as wintering over.
+IceCube has two people dedicated to overseeing the operation of the telescope during this period at the South Pole.

 Dr. Madsen is the chair of the Physics Department at UW-River Falls and Associate Director of the IceCube Neutrino Observatory where he directs the education and outreach program.
 His research interests include heliophysics and astrophysics, which he has studied at his various projects in Antarctica.
 In addition to research, Dr. Madsen is committed to reaching a broad audience beyond the research community.
 He is involved in education and outreach for the IceCube project including professional development courses for teachers and science and math instruction for the UWRF Upward Bound Program.
 He collaborates with a number of programs and institutions in addition to PolarTREC, including the Knowles Science Teaching Foundation, UW-River Falls Upward Bound and McNair Programs, and service groups (Rotary International, Boy and Girl Scouts, university alumni associations, etc.).
 You can read more about Dr. Madsen's work here and here.